EIvimeyCook/EIvimeyCook.github.io/README.md

 - **Map of papers** puts one node per work and joins two works that share an author.
-  Node size is the number of authors, colour is the primary theme, and works of the same theme attract one another so the map groups by subject. **Preprints are their own group** whatever their subject, and are drawn hollow: what has been posted but not published is a question about the record rather than about the research.
+  Node size is the number of authors, colour is the primary theme, and works of the same theme attract one another so the map groups by subject. **Preprints are their own group** whatever their subject, and are drawn hollow.
 The button under the panel takes them out of the layout and puts them back; hidden nodes are skipped by the forces, the edges and the hit test alike, so the rest redistributes into the space instead of leaving holes.